leonjza/trauth/README.md

 # trauth

-A simple HTTP Basic SSO [plugin](https://plugins.traefik.io/plugins) middleware for Traefik.
+🔑 A simple, cookie based Traefik middleware [plugin](https://plugins.traefik.io/plugins) for HTTP Basic Single Sign-on

 `trauth` reads [htpasswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) formatted data as a credentials database, prompting via HTTP basic auth.
 Once authenticated, a (configurable) cookie will be set such that any other services sharing that domain will also be authenticated.